xorbitsai/inference/doc/source/user_guide/launch.rst

 already cached on that worker get priority.
 A cached model does not override your selected size or the earlier preferences.

-These are fixed selection rules, not performance measurements.
-The recommendation does not check whether there is enough free memory for your workload or reserve resources.
-For example, a longer context or more concurrent requests can need more memory.
-Treat the result as a starting configuration to review and try;
+Estimates use offline metadata, one sequence, 2048 tokens, FP16 KV cache and 80% of currently free memory.
+Automatic GPU placement uses the lowest free memory among eligible GPUs; CPU and Apple Silicon use available system memory.
+Multiple GPUs are not added together: multi-GPU requests keep compatibility-only selection.
-you still launch the model yourself.
+Known oversized candidates are excluded.
+Missing data remains unverified.
+Longer contexts, concurrency and engine preallocation can need more memory.
+No resources are reserved, and you still review and launch the model yourself.

 Using the API
 -------------